jimmyff/zola-zap/content/posts/typography.md

 ```

-This is blockquote, Will make it *better now*
+Inline code looks like `this` and can include things like `fn main()` or `const x = 42`.

+Blockquotes:

-> 'I want to do with you what spring does with the cherry trees.' <cite>cited ~Pablo Neruda</cite>*
+> 'I want to do with you what spring does with the cherry trees.' — Pablo Neruda

-> Et harum quidem *rerum facilis* est et expeditasi distinctio.
-Nam libero tempore, cum soluta nobis est eligendi optio cumque nihilse impedit
+> Lorem ipsum *dolor sit amet*, consectetur adipiscing elit.
+Sed do eiusmod tempor incididunt ut labore et dolore magna aliqua.

 Unordered list